AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

+\ul{\textit{Unreliable methodology}} refers to the flaws in methodologies themselves, encompassing the limitations of data annotation and crowdsourcing processes~\citep{hsueh2009data}.
+For example, P12 noted: ``It may be correct from one person’s perspective, but someone else might consider it wrong from their own ...
+It (the resolving process) is very hectic, and can take months to resolve it''.
+Further concerns include the questionable reliability of user feedback and the inherent difficulty of comprehensively anticipating AI failure risks during development.
+For example, P11 noted: ``\textit{What I ended up doing is basically the problems that I see, but not something that I was not expecting them to happen}''.
+This challenge was also strongly supported, with 84\% of survey participants acknowledging it as a difficulty.

-\textbf{Theme 4: Resources constraints} refers to the lack of essential resources.
-The main subtheme is \ul{\textit{lack of financial and time resources}}, as ensuring AI safety requires extra steps, specialised expertise, and more time, creating a significant financial burden.
+\textbf{Theme 4: Resource constraints} refers to the lack of essential resources.
+The main subtheme is \ul{\textit{lack of financial and time resources}}, as mitigating AI failures requires extra steps, specialised expertise, and more time, creating a significant financial burden.
 P14 noted: ``\textit{since we are a small company, we don't have a big budget}''.
 This challenge was supported by 74\% of the survey respondents.

-With these additional steps for handle AI safety issues also comes \ul{\textit{lack of human resources}}.
+With these additional steps to handle AI failures also comes \ul{\textit{lack of human resources}}.
 The process of high quality dataset curation requires human resources.
-Also, most developers of AI-based software are not specialised in handling AI safety issues, necessitating the involvement of more experts, as highlighted by P15: ``\textit{But you don't have any specialist for the AI safety}''.
+Also, most developers of AI-based software are not specialised in handling varieties of AI failures, necessitating the involvement of more experts, as highlighted by P15: ``\textit{But you don't have any specialist for the AI safety}''.
 This challenge was agreed by 83\% of participants and received the highest score of 4.26, identified as one of the biggest challenges developers face.